honcasey/csc207/phase2/README.txt

 * If you are running the application for the first time, select the create a new account option in the main menu.
 * Otherwise log into your existing account.
 * Add items to your inventory by submitting item requests to admins.
+    * System must be fully exited before the Admin can approve pending items.
 * Browse available items for trade to add to your wishlist or create a trade for any items of interest.
 * View your active transactions to edit, confirm, or cancel them.
 * If your account ever gets frozen, submit a request to the admins to unfreeze it.